andrea-grassi/File-Copy-System/README.md

 ## 5. Completion:

 When the file copying process is completed, a popup message will inform you that the operation was successful.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+## Contributing

+Contributions are welcome!
+Please fork this repository and submit a pull request with your changes.